szHeron/szHeron/README.md

 # Welcome, i'm Heron :wave:.

-Hello how are you?
-My name is Heron and I am a student in the software engineering course at the Federal University of Ceará.
+I am a student in the software engineering course at the Federal University of Ceará.

 :comet: **Technologies i'm interested in**
 - :iphone: Mobile development